-Step 4: Comparison against existing therapeutic goods for diagnosis, prevention or treatment in Australia
+Step 4: Comparison against registered therapeutic goods for diagnosis, prevention or treatment in Australia

 You must establish that there are no therapeutic goods included on the Australian Register for Therapeutic Goods for diagnosis, prevention or treatment of the condition in question, or if such therapeutic goods exist that the medicine will bring improved efficacy, safety or a major contribution to patient care to those affected.

 Any reference to a registered therapeutic good must be limited to the relevant register entry.
 Therefore, a product that is administered or applied outside the registered approved use ('off-label' use) cannot be considered registered therapeutic good for the purposes of the Regulations.

 Registered therapeutic goods

 You must review registered therapeutic goods for diagnosis, prevention or treatment of the proposed indication in Australia and provide:

 - Details of any registered therapeutic goods for diagnosis, prevention or treatment for this indication (Overview table of Tradename(s), holder of the ARTG entry, and the registered indication)

 - Either a justification demonstrating significant benefit over existing therapeutic goods

 ORA declaration that there are no existing therapeutic goods in Australia in accordance with ARTG entries on the date of designation lodgement.